gravitational/teleport/docs/4.3/kubernetes_ssh.md

   In this case, we'll need to map users' groups that come from Okta to Kubernetes groups.

+## Kubernetes Groups and Users

+Teleport provides support for Kubernetes Group `kubernetes_groups: ["system:masters"]` and Kubernetes Users, using `kubernetes_users: ['IAM#barent', 'IAM#jane']`.
+If a Kubernetes user isn't set the user will impersonate themselves.

 ### Github Auth

 When configuring Teleport to authenticate against Github, you have to create a